 There is a $10 USD (£7.70 GBP) per day charge if you overstay your Cambodia visa, which you’ll have to pay when you leave the country, you may also be charged for a visa extension, but this doesn’t always happen.

-It is permitted to overstay for up to 30 days, if you overstay for longer than that you’ll not only be liable for the $10 USD per day overstay charge, but you could also possibly be imprisoned, deported or face a ban on travel to Cambodia in the future.
+It is permitted to overstay for up to 30 days; if you overstay for longer you’ll not only be liable for the $10 USD (£7.13) per day overstay charge, but you could also possibly be imprisoned, deported or face a ban on future travel to Cambodia.

 Visa Extensions and Work Permits